OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 When you use Collaboration Features, people you share with may see your user profile.

 *   If you have not added any profile information, then you will be identified by the email address associated with your Evernote service account.
 *   If you are an Evernote Business user, other members of your Evernote Business account will see your full Evernote Business account profile.
 Evernote service users who are not in your Evernote Business account will only see your profile name and image.

 In addition, when you use Collaboration Features, the information you share is no longer private to you.
 For example, by publishing or sharing any portion of your Content, you may be enabling each recipient of the shared material to access, use, display, perform, distribute, and modify that material.
 In addition, Evernote enables you to use a variety of third-party services and applications that interact with the Service, and you should review the access rights you provide to those services or applications, as you may enable them to access or extract your Content through your agreements with those parties.
 More information on the nature of these permissions may be found on our Third Party App Permissions page.

 Depending on the permission levels you set when sharing Content, anyone who has access to the shared material may be able to see the Content, information about where and when the Content was created, as well as the note history, tags, and reminders associated with a particular note.

 *   In the event of a merger, sale, or reorganization of all or part of our business, information covered by this policy may be transferred in connection with that deal.
 *   As described on our Cookie Information page, we contract with third-party advertising networks in order to deliver relevant Evernote advertisements to you across the Internet and to manage our communications with you.
 We do not use your Content for these purposes.
-In addition, we may share with partners or Service Providers a hashed identifier to serve you relevant Evernote ads when you visit partners’ and providers’ websites, applications or platforms.
+In addition, we may share with partners or service providers a hashed identifier to serve you relevant Evernote ads when you visit partners’ and providers’ websites, applications or platforms.
 We may, for instance, participate in the Google Adwords Remarketing, Twitter Tailored Audience and Facebook Custom Audience services.
 To learn more about the privacy controls that Google, Twitter and Facebook offer and honor for those respective services, please visit here for Google, here for Twitter, and here for Facebook.
 You may opt out of certain ad targeting and retargeting services by visiting the Digital Advertising Alliance’s opt-out page, or the Network Advertising Initiative’s opt-out page.
 *   We also may share information about you with third parties whenever you consent to or direct such sharing.
 This includes, for example, if you connect your Evernote account with a third-party app in our App Center.Learn MoreShow Less

 Evernote works with a number of third-party applications and services.
 In some cases, Evernote will partner with another company to provide an integration.
 In addition, in our App Center, you can find a number of third-party applications and services that work with Evernote.
 If you connect your Evernote account to these third-party services, you may be giving the partner access to some or all of your data, including, in some cases, your Content.